 Today, Jupiter, Fla., is as familiar as a spring training home to the Cardinals and their fans as the bird on bat is as a logo.
-Fifteen years ago, though, when the Cardinals left St. Petersburg for Jupiter, it was very much like landing on another planet.
+In 1998, though, when the Cardinals left St. Petersburg for Jupiter, it was very much like landing on another planet.

 Jupiter is on Florida’s east coast, in glitzy and congested Palm Beach County.